yokoloko/merchant-api/README.md

 This project use api-platform intensively and is mainly inspired by it's skeleton.

-To use this project
+To start using this project `docker-compose up`

-`docker-compose up`
+If you want to load the database ``cd api && make database && make fixtures`

-Api is available at `localhost:8080`
+The api is available at `localhost:8080`

 `sudo echo api 127.0.0.1 >> /etc/hosts`
 Api behind a Varnish reply under 5 ms at `api:8081`